kbalog/uis-dat310-spring2016/exercises/css/positioning/README.md

 ## Exercise #4: Webshop

-Complete the CSS parts in [exercise4.html](exercise4.html) such that it is displayed exactly as on the screenshot below.
+Complete the missing CSS parts in [exercise4.html](exercise4.html) such that it is displayed exactly as on the screenshot below.
 You don't need to edit the HTML structure.

   - Three products per row, with 10px spacing between the product boxes.
   - Product box is 260x370px (excluding borders); the images are 250x250px.